Starting a successful business

 Special report: Starting a business

-An ICAEW Finance and Management Faculty 2013 report aimed at people starting their own business.
+An ICAEW Business and Management Faculty 2013 report aimed at people starting their own business.
 Covers areas of concern to both new and established businesses, including marketing, employment law, funding sources and the basics of establishing a presence on the web.

 Starting your business